-The Israeli occupation authorities demolished Tuesday al-Araqib village in the Naqab desert in the south of occupied Palestine for the 202nd time since the year 2000 and the sixth this year, according to reports.
+Israeli occupation authorities demolished the Bedouin village of al-Araqib in the Naqab desert in southern occupied Palestine for the 174th consecutive time.

 Israeli police broke into the village and dismantled and confiscated the tin homes residents build every time their village is demolished, leaving the local residents, including children, homeless in the hot weather.